Paul Sweezy: Contributions to economics

+Personal life

+Sweezy was married three times.
+He had three children.

+His step-son is the film producer and political activist Jeff Dowd, who was put on trial for protesting the Vietnam War as part of the Seattle Liberation Front and later achieved fame as the inspiration for the main character in The Big Lebowski (1998).

 Death and legacy

 Paul Sweezy died on February 27, 2004, at the age of 93.

-He was survived by his second wife, Nancy, his third wife, Zyrel, and his three children, Samuel, Lybess and Martha.

 Sweezy was lauded by economist and public intellectual John Kenneth Galbraith as "the most noted American Marxist scholar" of the late 20th Century.
 He was also called "the best that Exeter and Harvard can produce" and regarded as "among the most promising economists of his generation" by Nobel Prize-winning economist Paul Samuelson.

 Relevance in 2008 Financial Crash and subsequent years of global economic turmoil

 Sweezy and Baran's Monopoly Capital once again came into fashion as a guideline for the 2008 financial troubles as surplus productivity was malinvested into the financial sector and financialization of western companies over productive benefits of industry.
 Post 2008, consolidating corporate powers with aid from United States government policies continue to roll surpluses of productivity into militaristic ventures across the world in order to monopolize more industries such as media, banking, real estate, pharmaceutical, and technology to control pricing across commodities and services and labor.

 Sweezy maintained that under monopoly capitalism, the restricting of new investments and declining real wage growth would put pressure on effective demand.